 Do NOT use your red, white, and blue Medicare card for covered medical services while you are a member of this plan.
-If you use your Medicare card instead of your Presbyterian Senior Care (HMO-POS) NMRHCA Plan I membership card, you may have to pay the full cost of medical services yourself.
+If you use your Medicare card instead of your Presbyterian Senior Care AssistPlus with Rx (HMO) membership card, you may have to pay the full cost of medical services yourself.
 Keep your Medicare card in a safe place.
 You may be asked to show it if you need hospital services, hospice services, or participate in Medicare approved clinical research studies also called clinical trials.

 If your plan membership card is damaged, lost, or stolen, call customer service right away and we will send you a new card.
-You can also order a replacement card, print, or email a copy of your card by logging into myPRES at www.phs.org/myPRES.

-Section 3.2 Provider Directory and Pharmacy Directory
+Section 3.2 Provider and Pharmacy Directory

-The Provider Directory lists our current network providers, durable medical equipment suppliers and pharmacies.
-Network providers are the doctors and other health care professionals, medical groups, durable medical equipment suppliers and pharmacies, hospitals, and other health care facilities that have an agreement with us to accept our payment and any plan cost sharing as payment in full.
+The Provider Directory lists our current network providers and durable medical equipment suppliers.
+Network providers are the doctors and other health care professionals, medical groups, durable medical equipment suppliers, hospitals, and other health care facilities that have an agreement with us to accept our payment and any plan cost sharing as payment in full.
+In addition, lists our network pharmacies.
+Network pharmacies are all of the pharmacies that have agreed to fill covered prescriptions for our plan members.
+You can use the Pharmacy Directory to find the network pharmacy you want to use.
+See Chapter 5, Section 2.5 for information on when you can use pharmacies that are not in the plan's network.